raymondcolebaugh/raymondcolebaugh.github.io/privacy-policy.md

 permalink: /privacy-policy/
 ---

 The analytics software I use are self-hosted, free, and open source to best preserve privacy ([Piwik](https://www.piwik.org/) and [X2CRM](https://www.x2crm.com/)).
 This software is also configured to respect the Do Not Track header configurable in your browser, so to opt out you only need to [configure that setting](https://lifehacker.com/everywhere-you-can-enable-do-not-track-1006138985)!
 Note that the Do Not Track header requires the provider to respect the setting, so while my site won't track you, others might.
+You can also explicitly opt out with the controls presented below.

 The best way to opt-in while preserving privacy is by "allowing" the site with [uBlock Origin](https://addons.mozilla.org/en-US/firefox/addon/ublock-origin/) and using [NoScript](https://addons.mozilla.org/en-US/firefox/addon/noscript/), which will set DNT on each request made.
 You can then configure an exclusion for my site and others by going to "about:config" and setting the following value to a space-separated regex: